 For more than 25 years each summer for three weeks in July, the SUNY Adirondack campus comes alive in a very unique way.
 Hundreds of children who are entering grades four through ten come to SUNY Adirondack for a program designed to supplement their traditional classroom education and provide them with a fun-filled educational experience.
 During our Summer Enrichment program, these students expand their minds in a variety of different ways and the courses offered give them opportunities to explore new subject matter, learn new hobbies, or express and enrich their creative and artistic abilities.
-In addition to the traditional Summer Enrichment program, a STEAM (Science, Technology, Education, Arts & Math) program is offered for rising freshman and sophomores in collarboration with BOCES at Wilton Center each summer.
+In addition to the traditional Summer Enrichment program, a STEAM (Science, Technology, Education, Arts & Math) program is offered for rising freshman and sophomores in collarboration with BOCES at SUNY Adirondack Saratoga each summer.

 Faculty Assistant Program

 This is a community service opportunity for students completing grades 10 – 12 to volunteer with a Summer Enrichment faculty member in an area of interest.
 At the end of the program, students receive a certificate of completion and letter of recommendation.

 Continuing Education partners with Adirondacks and Beyond Motorcycle Safety, LLC to conduct the BasicRider Course motorcycle safety program in addition to several advanced motorcycle courses each spring, summer, and fall.
 Hundreds of riders participate in this program each year.

 SUNY Adirondack Continuing Education also works on a number of special projects providing educational opportunities to a variety of groups within the community through conferences, seminars, courses and hands-on learning experiences with Outdoor Education.